facelessuser/BracketHighlighter/quickstart.md

 Some language might not be supported yet, but they can be added via pull requests.
 Check out the [documentation](http://facelessuser.github.io/BracketHighlighter/customize/#configuring-brackets) to
 learn about adding bracket rules and take a look at the default [settings file](sub://Packages/BracketHighlighter/bh_core.sublime-settings) to see examples.

+# My Language Isn't Supported

+BracketHighlighter supports numerous different languages and specialty bracket types, but your language might not be supported yet.
+The most common requested enhancement for BracketHighlighter is for new rules to support for a new a previously unsupported language.
+I, like you, am proficient in very specific languages.
+I probably don’t use your
+favorite language or there would already be a support for it.
+I don’t have time to learn the nuances of your language.
+For these reasons, support for new language brackets requires pull requests from the community.

+Though I will not personally implement rules for your favorite language, I am more than willing to offer suggestions
+and guidance to help those who may struggle to create rules for their specific language of interest.

+If you find a bug in a supported language I am familiar with, I am happy to address the issue.
+If the bug is found in
+a language I am not proficient in, it is likely I will defer fixes to the community.
+I may offer suggestions and
+encourage the issue creator to do the actual testing as they will be more familiar with the language.

 # Customizing

 BracketHighlighter can be tweaked to show specific brackets with specific colors and styles.
 Due to the way sublime